line72/usbmdistros/website/content/products/funeral_nation-30_years_in_the_sign_of_the_baphomet.md

 ---
+actualPrice: $27.00
-title: "Funeral Nation - 30 Years in the Sign of the Baphomet"
+album: 30 Years in the Sign of the Baphomet
-date: 2021-06-22T16:40:37
-draft: false
-artist: "Funeral Nation"
+artist: Funeral Nation
-album: "30 Years in the Sign of the Baphomet"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:47'
+draft: false
 images:
-    - "/images/covers/funeral_nation-30_years_in_the_sign_of_the_baphomet.jpg"
+- /images/covers/funeral_nation-30_years_in_the_sign_of_the_baphomet.jpg
-thumbnailImage: "/images/covers/funeral_nation-30_years_in_the_sign_of_the_baphomet-thumb.jpg"
-actualPrice: $27.00
 inStock: true
+thumbnailImage: /images/covers/funeral_nation-30_years_in_the_sign_of_the_baphomet-thumb.jpg
+title: Funeral Nation - 30 Years in the Sign of the Baphomet
 ---

 ## Vinyl